MŠK Púchov

 MŠK Púchov is a Slovak football club, playing in the town of Púchov.

+After winning the 2002–03 Slovak Cup, the only major trophy in the history of the club, Púchov managed to draw a first leg UEFA Cup game against an FC Barcelona side containing Víctor Valdés, Carles Puyol, Xavi Hernández, Luis Enrique, Ronaldinho Gaúcho, Marc Overmars and Patrick Kluivert.
+Milan Jambor scored the late equalizer.
+Mário Breška, who had scored the winning goal in the extra-time of the 2003 Slovak Cup final against SK Slovan Bratislava, provided the assist that stunned the Catalan giants.
+In the second leg in Camp Nou, Barcelona won 8-0.

 In July 2006, the club lost its main sponsor, Matador a.s., and was renamed FK Púchov.
 The club has two stadiums, currently unusable Mestský štadión due to disagreement with the town of Púchov, and temporary Futbalový štadión Nosice.
 On 24 June 2013, the official website of FK Púchov announced merging between OTJ Moravany nad Váhom and FK Púchov, as FK Púchov.
 The club started cooperate with the town.
 The town is the main sponsor of the club.